decltypeme/semsem/readme.md

 1. When a process is created in the background, its input/output and error streams are not redircted.
 That is how bash would do it and how we would do it.
 Input/Output redirection will be included in a future version.
 2. Passing the Ctrl + C will kill the child process in the foreground if any
 3. Passing Ctrl + D will cause the shell to exit
+4. When creating a process, we distinguish between a file not found error and an error caused returned by execvp.
+Proper messages are printed to the user.